Nidhal-labri/AWS_Secured_Multi_Layered_VPC/README.md

 This project demonstrates how I deployed a **secured multi-layered VPC on AWS** using **Network ACLs (NACLs)** and **Security Groups** to implement layered security for public and private resources.

 ---
+## 🌐 Why This Project?

+This project was designed to deepen my hands-on understanding of AWS networking by building a secured, multi-layered VPC from scratch.
+By isolating resources into public and private subnets and configuring both stateful and stateless firewalls, I implemented layered security following best practices.
+The project also simulated real-world scenarios like secure SSH access, internal EC2 communication, and controlled internet connectivity—skills that are essential for cloud architecture, DevOps, and cloud security roles.

+---

 ## 🗺️ Architecture Diagram